Berkeley-CS61B/skeleton-sp16/hw5/spec/hw5.md

 Make sure to try out the "Useful Files" above, especially the PrintEnergy and PrintSeams classes.

-#### My code is slow, what can I do to speed it up?
+#### My code is slow (failing timing tests), what can I do to speed it up?

-Some possible optimizations include:
+Some possible optimizations include (in decreasing order of likely impact):
- - Avoiding recalcuation of energies for the same pixel over and over (e.g. through creation of an explicit energy matrix of type `double[][]`).
+ - **Avoiding recalculation of energies for the same pixel over and over** (e.g. through creation of an explicit energy matrix of type `double[][]`).
 Essentially you want to memoize energy calculations.
  - Don't use a HashMap for looking up data by row and column.
 Instead, use a 2D array.
 They are much faster.
 HashMaps are constant time, but the constant factor is significant.
  - Not using `Math.pow` or `Math.abs`.
  - Not storing an explicit `edgeTo` data structure.
 It is possible to rebuild the seam ONLY from the values for `M(i, j)`!
 That is, you don't need to actually record the predecessor like you did in the 8puzzle assignment.